Projection of the relics of the palatium of Mieszko I and his wife Dobrawa in Ostrów Tumski in Poznań

 Glass art design: arch.
 Tomasz Urbanowicz, arch.
 Konrad Urbanowicz, ARCHIGLASS;

-Architectural design: Przemo Woźny, Pracownia Projektowa J.P.
+Architectural design: arch.
+Przemo Woźny, Pracownia Projektowa J.P.
 Woźny;

 General execution: Grzegorz Sobolewski, GARDENS;